sunomura/commercialization-public/customize/desktop/customize-cosa.md

         </Replace>
    ```

-2. Create a provisioning package that includes the answer file.
-For more information, see [To build a provisioning package](https://msdn.microsoft.com/en-us/library/windows/hardware/dn916115(v=vs.85).aspx#to_build_a_provisioning_package).

-3. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.

-4. Perform necessary tests for validation.

    > [!Note]
    > The TargetRef ID used by the Replace operator should be the profile GUID used by COSA.

+4. Create a provisioning package that includes the modified answer file.
+For more information, see [To build a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line#to_build_a_provisioning_package).

+5. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.

+6. Perform necessary tests for validation.

 ## To remove an existing profile

-1. Create an answer file or edit an existing answer file that contains the profiles using the Replace operator.
+Use the `Replace` operator to remove an existing profile.
+The settings included in a `Replace` element are applied instead of the original COSA settings.
+If no settings are specified, the operation becomes a Removal.

+1. Navigate to the provisioning package (PPKG) where the COSA database is stored.
+It should be in the following location: %WINDIR%\Provisioning\COSA\Microsoft.

+2. Unzip the package and open the answer file.
+You can use a third-party tool, such as 7-Zip File Manager ([www.7-Zip.org](http://www.7-zip.org/)), to inspect and unzip the package.

+3. Edit the answer file to use the `Replace`operator.
+Delete any settings you wish to remove from the COSA database.
 Here is an example:

   ```
         <Replace Name="MobileCarrier2 (Removed)">